JWT Decoder

 What does 'No expiry' mean?

 It means the token does not contain an exp claim.
 Such tokens are valid indefinitely unless explicitly revoked.
-This is common for API keys and service account tokens.
+This is common for API keys and service account tokens, but is generally a bad practice for user-facing authentication tokens.

 Why is the payload not encrypted?